Chapter 70. Other Provisions

 C. For the purpose of tracing the kegs and purchaser responsibility, it shall be the responsibility of the seller to affix the properly completed and signed keg registration seal to all containers of four gallons or more of alcoholic beverages prior to the container leaving control of the seller.

 D. Except in accordance with this section, no person shall remove, alter, deface, or obliterate the registration seal affixed to a keg pursuant to this section.
 Throwing away empty kegs made of disposable packaging shall not constitute obliteration of the keg registration seal.
-If any nonlicensee is in possession of a keg containing alcoholic beverages, and which keg does not bear the registration seal, or upon which keg the registration seal has been altered, defaced or obliterated, the container and its contents shall be deemed to be contraband and subject to seizure and forfeiture.
+If any nonlicensee is in possession of a keg containing alcoholic beverages that does not bear the registration seal or upon which the registration seal has been altered, defaced, or obliterated, the container and its contents shall be deemed to be contraband and subject to seizure and forfeiture.

 F. Before a purchaser may take possession of a keg at the premises of the wholesale licensee after purchasing such keg from a retail licensee, the purchaser shall be required to (i) complete the registration of the transaction at the premises of the retail licensee and (ii) deliver the registration seal to the wholesale licensee who shall affix it to the keg; however, no wholesale licensee may deliver possession of any such keg to the purchaser until the wholesale licensee has collected payment from the retail licensee pursuant to 3VAC5-30-30.

-G. Except as authorized by the board, no person shall transfer possession of or give the registered keg or container to another person.
-This prohibition shall not apply, however, to the return of the registered container to the seller.
+G. Except as authorized by the authority, no person shall transfer possession of or give the registered keg or container to another person.
+This prohibition shall not apply to the return of the registered container to the seller.

 Statutory Authority